SwiftKickMobile/SwiftMessages/README.md

 #### CornerRoundingView

-[`CornerRoundingView`](./SwiftMessages/CornerRoundingView.swift) is background view that messages can use for rounding all or a subset of corners with squircles (the smoother method of rounding corners that you see on app icons).
-The card and tab-style nib files assign the background view to this type.
+[`CornerRoundingView`](./SwiftMessages/CornerRoundingView.swift) is a custom view that messages can use for rounding all or a subset of corners with squircles (the smoother method of rounding corners that you see on app icons).
+The nib files that feature rounded corners have `backgroundView` assigned to a `CornerRoundingView`.
+It provides a `roundsLeadingCorners` option to dynamically round only the leading corners of the view when presented from top or bottom (a feature used for the tab-style layouts).

+#### Animator

+[`Animator`](./SwiftMessages/Animator.swift) is the protocol that SwiftMessages uses for presentation and dismissal animations.
+Custom animations can be done through the `SwiftMessages.PresentationStyle.custom(animator:)`.
+Some related components:
+* [`TopBottomAnimation`](./SwiftMessages/TopBottomAnimation.swift) is a sliding implementation of `Animator` used internally by `.top` and `.bottom` presentation styles.
+It provides some customization options.
+* [`PhysicsAnimation`](./SwiftMessages/PhysicsAnimation.swift) is a scaling + opacity implementation of `Animator` used internally by the `.center` presentation style.
+It provides a fun physics-based dismissal gesture and provides customization options including `.top` and `.bottom` placement.
+* [`PhysicsPanHandler`](./SwiftMessages/PhysicsPanHandler.swift) provides the physics-based dismissal gesture for `PhysicsAnimation` and can be incorporated into other `Animator` implementations.

+High-quality PRs for cool `Animator` implementations are welcome!

 #### MarginAdjustable